-require the Interconnected Party to isolate or disconnect its Pipeline from any Delivery Point and remove any Interconnected Party Equipment from that Delivery Point, for the purposes of which section 13 shall apply; and
+require the Interconnected Party to isolate or disconnect its Pipeline from any Delivery Point and remove any Interconnected Party Equipment from that Delivery Point, for the purposes of which section 13 shall apply;

+for the purposes of which section 13 shall apply.

-where First Gas has terminated due to the Interconnected Party’s default, the Interconnected Party will pay in respect of each Delivery Point the amounts referred to in section 14.3(b), as calculated by First Gas.
+Where First Gas has terminated due to the Interconnected Party’s default, the Interconnected Party shall pay the amounts referred to in section 14.3(b) for the relevant Delivery Point(s).

 Where the Interconnected Party is the terminating Party, it may: